engineyard/ey-docs/pages/using-rubinius-on-appcloud.md

 ##Support

 Support for users of Rubinius is provided via the dedicated [[Rubinius forum|signup-rubinius]].
-All AppCloud customers can access support for Rubinius via this forum until it is promoted from the [[Engine Yard Beta Program|beta-intro]].
+All Cloud customers can access support for Rubinius via this forum until it is promoted from the [[Engine Yard Beta Program|beta-intro]].

 ##To use Rubinius for a new environment